rackspace/runway/docs/source/installation.rst

 cURL
 ^^^^

-Arguably the easiest way to install runway is by using curl.
-Use one of the endpoints below to download a single-binary executable version of runway based on your operating system.
+Arguably the easiest way to install Runway is by using curl.
+Use one of the endpoints below to download a single-binary executable version of Runway based on your operating system.

 +------------------+---------------------------------------------------+